University Travel Policy

 Domestic and International Meal Reimbursable Rates

-Extended or recurrent travel may require special arrangements to be coordinated by the Approving Authority, Comptroller, and Business Services Administrator on a case by case basis.
+Extended or recurrent travel may require special arrangements to be coordinated by the Approving Authority, Comptroller, and Travel Services on a case by case basis.
 Examples of such circumstances may include extended stays in a residential setting where grocery purchases provide a more cost-effective approach than dining out.

 Travelers should check with the IRS to determine whether any record keeping is required for personal income tax purposes when using per diem allowances.
 The IRS should also be consulted concerning reimbursement for relocation (moving) expenses to determine if there is a personal tax consequence.